jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

     (i) a local authority entitled under section 517K(c) to object to the transfer proposal; or (ii) the operator of any other drainage system or water supply system that utilises the scheme; or (iii) scheme users who are occupiers of not less than 5% of the number of separately rateable properties served by the land drainage scheme or water race scheme,—
-  (e) advise that, where a local authority receives an objection under paragraph (d)(i) or paragraph (d)(ii), any objections received by the local authority under paragraph (d)(iii) will also be forwarded to the Commission, notwithstanding that those objections are from scheme users who are occupiers of less than 5% of the number of separately rateable properties served by the land drainage scheme or water race scheme.
+  (e) advise that, where a local authority receives an objection under paragraph (d)﻿(i) or paragraph (d)﻿(ii), any objections received by the local authority under paragraph (d)﻿(iii) will also be forwarded to the Commission, notwithstanding that those objections are from scheme users who are occupiers of less than 5% of the number of separately rateable properties served by the land drainage scheme or water race scheme.

 ### 517N Lodging of objections
 Every objection under section 517K—